 EDM Festivals and Concerts in Vegas

-Held over three nights in May—this is an entirely nighttime event—at the Las Vegas Motor Speedway, EDC is pure spectacle with multiple stages, a full carnival, massive art installations, and a “downtown” area with themed bars, an open-air theatre, and wedding chapels.
+Held over three nights in May at the Las Vegas Motor Speedway, EDC is a pure spectacle with multiple stages, a full carnival, massive art installations, and a “downtown” area with themed bars, an open-air theatre, and wedding chapels.

 There are also a variety of dancers, aerialists, stilt-walkers, and other performers throughout.
 Which is to say nothing over the over 100 different EDM acts scheduled to perform.

 Camping has recently been added as an option, which alleviates much of the logistical hassle of getting to and from the venue.